kubernetes/enhancements/keps/sig-instrumentation/1933-secret-logging-static-analysis/README.md

 - Gather feedback from developers regarding any false-positive findings or other pain points.

 #### Beta (1.21)
-- Analysis consumes fields tags for identification of material that should not be logged.
+- Analysis consumes fields tags introduced by [KEP-1753](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/1753-logs-sanitization/README.md) for identification of material that should not be logged.
 - Continue to gather developer feedback.
 Respond to feedback gathered during alpha.

 #### Beta -> GA Graduation